cdisc-org/DataExchange-ODM-LinkML/docs/ItemGroupDef.md

   Repeating:
     name: Repeating
-    description: 'The Repeating attribute indicates that the ItemGroup may occur repeatedly within the containing element.
+    description: 'The Repeating attribute indicates that the ItemGroup may occur repeatedly within the containing element .
 Simple - the ItemGroup repeats within the containing element and is not bound in any way.
 Note: It is equivalent to the ODM v1.3.2 case where Repeating="Yes".
 Dynamic - ItemGroupData repeats based on values in a codelist.
 There may be multiple occurrences for some codelist items.
 Static